Austria

 3. Requesting Procedures |

-21 | Public authorities are required to respond to requests as soon as possible. | Score: No=0, Yes=2 points | 2 | YES | 2 | 3 Information shall be given without undue delay, at the latest however, within 8 weeks after receipt of the request for information.
-If for special reasons such term can-not be complied with, the applicant shall be informed accordingly in writing. | |
+21 | Public authorities are required to respond to requests as soon as possible. | Score: No=0, Yes=2 points | 2 | YES | 2 | 8 (1) Access to the information shall be granted without undue delay, but at the latest… | |

 3. Requesting Procedures |

 22 | There are clear and reasonable maximum timelines (20 working days or less) for responding to requests, regardless of the manner of satisfying the request (including through publication). | Score: 1 point for timeframes of 20 working days (or 1 month, 30 days or 4 weeks).
-Score 2 points for 10 working days (or 15 days, or two weeks) or less. | 2 | NO | 0 | 3 Information shall be given without undue delay, at the latest however, within 8 weeks after receipt of the request for information.
-If for special reasons such term cannot be complied with, the applicant shall be informed accordingly in writing. | |
+Score 2 points for 10 working days (or 15 days, or two weeks) or less. | 2 | Partially | 1 | 8 (1) Access to the information shall be granted without undue delay, but at the latest within four weeks of receipt of the application by the competent body.
+If the information is subject to confidentiality (§ 6), the applicant shall be notified within the same period that access has not been granted. | |

 3. Requesting Procedures |